The Ellis Semigroup of a Generalised Morse System: Substitution Dynamics Background

-We presume $0\in\N$. \begin{defn}[dynamical system, cascade, minimal system] By a \emph{dynamical system $(X,T)$}, we mean a compact Hausdorff space $X$ together with a homeomorphism $T:X\rightarrow X$.
-The set $\{T^n\}_{n\in \Z}$ (alternatively, $\{T^n\}_{n\in\N}$) forms an action of the group $\Z$ (or semigroup $\N$) on the space $X$.
-Sometimes, a dynamical system over $\N$ or $\Z$ is called an \emph{$\N$- (respectively, $\Z$-) cascade} for short.
-A dynamical system is \emph{minimal} if and only if it has no closed set which is invariant under $T$. \end{defn}
+By a \emph{dynamical system $(X,T)$}, we mean a compact Hausdorff space $X$ together with a semigroup $T$ whose elements $t:X\rightarrow X$ are continuous surjections.
+Moreover, when $T$ is a group, we require for all $t\in T$ to be homeomorphisms.
+Sometimes, a dynamical system with acting (semi-)group $\N$ or $\Z$ is called an \emph{$\N$- (respectively, $\Z$-) cascade}, and denoted $(X,f)$, where $f$ is the map whose iterations represent actions of the natural numbers (resp, integers).
+A dynamical system is \emph{minimal} if and only if it has no nonempty closed set which is invariant under $T$, i.e. there is no set $\emptyset\neq A\subset X$ such that $\cup\{t(A):t\in T\}\subseteq A$.

+Sometimes we will write `system' instead of `dynamical system', for short.
+Moreover, we will sometimes use the more general term `dynamical systems' for cascades, where it is clear that the acting group is $\N$ or $\Z$.